gruzilla/crash/README.rst

 Under normal circumstances, you do not have to manually install Crash.

-Crash is bundled with CrateDB.
+Crash is bundled with CrateDB so there is typically no need to install it yourself.

 If you are able to run the ``crate`` command, you should be able to run the ``crash`` command (either from the same ``bin`` directory, or on your `PATH`_).